 - Foods that are high in vitamin C, such as citrus fruits, spinach, and red bell peppers.

-- Nutrient-dense broccoli, loaded with vitamins A, C, and E, along with antioxidants and fiber.
+- Nutrient-dense broccoli is loaded with vitamins A, C, and E, along with antioxidants and fiber.

-- Almonds, which are loaded with immune-boosting vitamin E.
+- Almonds are loaded with immune-boosting vitamin E.

-- Ginger, which helps fight inflammation, the root cause of many diseases and illnesses.
+- Ginger helps fight inflammation, the root cause of many diseases and illnesses.

-- Green tea, which is packed with flavonoids, a type of antioxidant that enhances immune function.
+- Green tea is packed with flavonoids, a type of antioxidant that enhances immune function.

-- Garlic, which contains compounds that helps your immune system fight pathogens.
+- Garlic contains compounds that help your immune system fight pathogens.

-- Turmeric, which is one of the best spices you can consume for protecting your immune system before cold and flu season.
-Studies show that turmeric actually stimulates the immune system to fight various flu viruses.
+- Turmeric is one of the best spices you can consume for protecting your immune system before cold and flu season.
+Studies show that turmeric stimulates the immune system to fight various flu viruses.